devgourram/filer/doc/index.rst

 Step 1: Download IadFilerTechBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Require the bundle with composer:
+Require the bundle with composer.

 .. code-block:: bash